 The move to the Philippines was supposed to be “top secret,” but it was posted all over the camp in the barracks’ day rooms on bulletin boards.
 The notices stated that the 192nd was accepting volunteers for duty in the Philippine Islands.
 The reason for the notices was that those members of the battalion who had been considered “too old” had been released from federal service.

 It was at this time that each letter company of the 192nd received 16, M-3 Stewart tanks.
-The tanks were “new” to the 192nd but came from the 753rd Tank Battalion.
-The tanks were loaded onto flat cars and the battalion arrived in San Francisco, California, where they were ferried, on the U.S.A.T.
+The tanks were “new” to the 192nd but came from the 753rd Tank Battalion and 3rd Armor Division.
+The company went west by train.
+One train carried the tankers while a second train following the first carried the company’s tanks.
+At the end of the second train were a freight car and a passenger car that some of the tankers rode.
+When they arrived at San Francisco, California, where they were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
-MacDowell on Angel Island.
-There, they received their shots, from the battalion’s medical detachment, and were kept in quarantine on the island.
+McDowell on Angel Island.
+On the island, they received inoculations and physicals.
+Those members of the battalion who were found to have treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date.
+Some men were simply replaced.
 It was Forrest’s opinion that this “quarantine” was done to prevent the soldiers from going AWOL.
-Those members of the battalion who were found to have treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date, while other men were simply replaced.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool,” a term they borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.